WARRIOR Mnemonic: How SpongeBob’s Crew Stays in Charge When Current Events Get Loud

 I = Introspection – Learn Who You Are

 “Knowing your values and what truly matters to you is critical,” I said.
-“When you’re clear about who you are, you can align your actions with your goals — and that’s how you build a life you actually enjoy living.”
+“When you are clear about who you are, you can align your actions with your goals — and that is how you build a life you actually enjoy living.”

-That clarity helps me stop chasing expectations that aren’t mine and start making choices that fit who I am — not who I think I should be.”
+That clarity helps me stop chasing expectations that are not mine and start making choices that fit who I am — not who I think I should be.”

 SpongeBob’s Takeaway:

-He bounced a little as he continued, “So when work gets stressful, I can remind myself that my job at the Krusty Krab isn’t just flipping patties — it’s about bringing joy to people through the best burgers in Bikini Bottom!”
+He bounced a little as he continued, “So when work gets stressful, I can remind myself that my job at the Krusty Krab — is about making people happy with the best burgers in Bikini Bottom!”

 O = Own Your Whole Story